1. An Introduction to Drawing - With Tips!!

 Rendering

 A copy machine renders - it looks at an image and records the light and shadow and copies it, rendering different values, tones, textures, and shades to make an accurate depiction of the original - in the exact size and placement.
 The results are predictable, unexciting.
-Use any copy machine, the results are the same.
+Use any (well maintained) copy machine, and the results are the same.

 Drawing is not simply rendering, and if your drawings look and feel like a photocopy, you're doing it wrong.